Co-author Maddie Clarey

 - Some travel cards have a reload delay – that is, it may take several days for you to be able to access extra money you load onto the card.

-Travel money cards aren’t perfect for every situation or every traveller, and so it can be smart to consider a combination of different travel money options for your trip to South Africa, such as loose cash, as well as a travel credit or debit card.
+Travel money cards aren’t perfect for every situation or every traveller, and so it could be smart to consider a combination of different travel money options for your trip to South Africa, such as loose cash, as well as a travel credit or debit card.

 What exchange rate will I get?